typelevel/kind-projector/README.md

 def firstGeneric[A](xs: List[A]): Option[A] = xs.headOption
 ```

+We can implement both of these methods.
+We'd like to be able to
-But we can only represent the first method (`firstInt`) as an
+rewrite each of these as a function value, but we can only represent
+the first method (`firstInt`) this way:
-anonymous function value:

 ```scala
 val firstInt0: List[Int] => Option[Int] = _.headOption